elastic/rally/docs/car.rst

 * ``http_port``
 * ``node_count_per_host``

-These values are derived by Rally internally based on command line flage and you cannot override them in your car definition.
+These values are derived by Rally internally based on command line flags and you cannot override them in your car definition.
 You also cannot use these names as names for variables because Rally would simply override them.

+If you specify multiple configurations, e.g. ``--car="4gheap,ea"``, Rally will apply them in order.
+It will first read all variables in ``4gheap.ini``, then in ``ea.ini``.
+Afterwards, it will copy all configuration files from the corresponding config base of ``4gheap`` and *append* all configuration files from ``ea``.
+This also shows when to define a separate "car" and when to define a "mixin": If you need to amend configuration files, use a mixin, if you need to have a specific configuration, define a car.

 Custom Team Repositories
 ^^^^^^^^^^^^^^^^^^^^^^^^